japila-books/spark-sql-internals/docs/expressions/TypedImperativeAggregate.md

 |

 | [[initialize]] spark-sql-Expression-ImperativeAggregate.md#initialize[initialize]
-| <<createAggregationBuffer, Creates an aggregation buffer>> and puts it at spark-sql-Expression-ImperativeAggregate.md#mutableAggBufferOffset[mutableAggBufferOffset] position in the input `buffer` spark-sql-InternalRow.md[InternalRow].
+| <<createAggregationBuffer, Creates an aggregation buffer>> and puts it at spark-sql-Expression-ImperativeAggregate.md#mutableAggBufferOffset[mutableAggBufferOffset] position in the input [InternalRow](../InternalRow.md).

 | [[inputAggBufferAttributes]] `inputAggBufferAttributes`
 |